Confirmation Bias

 Don’t believe me?
 Here’s another study that shows how confirmation bias can shield our ability to believe information that goes against our beliefs.

-In 1979, researchers at Stanford gathered a group of participants who had specific opinions on capital punishment.
+In 1979, researchers at Stanford gathered a group of participants with specific opinions on capital punishment.
 One group believed that capital punishment was a good thing.
 The other group opposed capital punishment.

 The researchers made up two studies that provided statistics on capital punishment.
 When I say “made up,” I mean made up.
 The statistics were completely fake.
 They were designed to be equally compelling.
-One study supported the idea that capital punishment was beneficial to society and lowered crime rates.
+One study supported that capital punishment benefited society and lowered crime rates.
 The other study supported the opposite claim.

 Both studies were presented to the participants.
 Can you guess what happened next?

-The students in favor of capital punishment were more likely to say that the study confirming their beliefs was credible.
+The students favoring capital punishment were likelier to say that the study confirming their beliefs was credible.
 The students against capital punishment were more likely to say that the same study was not to be believed and possibly “fake.”
 (Or dare I say, “fake news?”)

-What surprised researchers even more is that participants were more likely to feel more adamant about their views after reading both studies.
-The participants who were originally in favor of capital punishment were more likely to feel stronger about their opinions.
-The participants who were originally against capital punishment were more likely to feel stronger about its drawbacks.
+What surprised researchers even more is that participants were likelier to feel more adamant about their views after reading both studies.
+The participants who were initially in favor of capital punishment were more likely to feel stronger about their opinions.
+The participants initially against capital punishment were more likely to feel stronger about its drawbacks.

 May I remind you that the studies presented to both sides were completely made up?